 Another example comes from my composition class where I jettisoned the grammar worksheets in favor of a one page free-write homework assignment where students had to use dashes, semicolons, colons, and commas correctly in quick, silly stories.
 This switch resulted in far deeper understanding of the concepts because they weren’t just learning them in a detached lesson; they had to integrate the new knowledge with their own writing.
 Further, responding to the free-writes took me no more time than responding to the worksheets because even though they wrote full stories, by focusing my attention purely on punctuation, I was able to go through the entire stack of papers from a class of 34 in less than 15 minutes.

-This year, empowered by the fact that more writing doesn’t necessarily mean more grading time and less curriculum, my stretch goal is to finally live up to recommendations of those writing instruction icons by having students put pen to paper in a meaningful way every single day.
+This semester, empowered by the fact that more writing doesn’t necessarily mean more grading time and less curriculum, my stretch goal is to finally live up to recommendations of those writing instruction icons by having students put pen to paper in a meaningful way every single day.